BlinkReceipt/blinkreceipt-android/blinkreceipt-recognizer/README.md

 ## <a name=autoConfiguration></a> Auto Configuration

-Even though there are different ways to initialize the sdk, the recommended way would be through the `AndroidManifest.xml` file.
+Even though there are different ways to initialize the SDK, the recommended way would be through the `AndroidManifest.xml` file.
 Within this file add the following configuration to disable auto configuration.

 `AndroidManifest.xml`
 ```xml